saman1234/getting-cleaning-data/README.md

 The following is a sample execution transcript.

 > source('run_analysis.R')
-Step 0.
+> Step 0.
 Download and extract the raw data set.
-        Creating data directory: ./data
+  >      Creating data directory: ./data
-        Downloading raw data file: ./data/UCI_HAR_Dataset.zip ...
+   >     Downloading raw data file: ./data/UCI_HAR_Dataset.zip ...
-        Unzipping ./data/UCI_HAR_Dataset.zip to ./data/UCI HAR Dataset
+    >    Unzipping ./data/UCI_HAR_Dataset.zip to ./data/UCI HAR Dataset
-Step 1.
+#####Step 1.
 Merges the training and the test sets to create one data set.
-Read 7352 items
+>Read 7352 items
-Read 7352 items
+> read 7352 items
-Read 2947 items
+> Read 2947 items
-Read 2947 items
+> Read 2947 items
-Step 2.
+####Step 2.
 Extracts only the measurements on the mean and standard deviation for each
         measurement.
-Step 3.
+> Step 3.
 Uses descriptive activity names to name the activities in the data set.
-Step 4.
+>Step 4.
 Appropriately labels the data set with descriptive names.
-Step 5.
+> Step 5.
 Creates a second, independent tidy data set with the average of each
         variable for each activity and each subject.
 Done.